mjordan/islandora_workbench_docs/docs/sample_data.md

 Configuration and input data appear to be valid.
 ```

-Then running workbench Workbench without `--check` should result in something like:
+Then running workbench Workbench without `--check` will result in something like:

 ```text
 Node for 'Small boats in Havana Harbour' created at http://localhost:8000/node/52.